EnjoinHQ/hopfield/docs/index.md

 ## Community

-If you have questions or need help, reach out to the community at the [Hopfield GitHub Discussions](https://github.com/propology/hopfield/discussions) or join the [Propology Discord](https://discord.gg/2hag5fc6) and check out the `🐇-hopfield` channel.
+If you have questions or need help, reach out to the community in the [Hopfield GitHub Discussions](https://github.com/EnjoinHQ/hopfield/discussions).

 <div align="center" style="width:100%;">
   <VPTeamMembers :members="members" />